Insight · May 2026

 network appliances need to be treated as zero-day risk surfaces by default,

-not as standard patch-on-Tuesday infrastructure.
+not as standard patch periodically infrastructure.

 Filter the database by any of these vendors to